-With the arrival of many multinational companies and the opening up of international business in Myanmar, new styles of managing businesses are being introduced, at a rapid pace.
-One of the greatest areas of change to the traditional styles of business in Myanmar, affects the multiple levels of management required to compete in a global market.
-The shortage of management level candidates and especially good leaders has been identified as a major issue for companies in Myanmar.
+With the arrival of many multinational companies and the opening up of international business in the country, new styles of managing businesses are being introduced, at a rapid pace.
+One of the greatest areas of change to the traditional styles of business in Myanmar and Cambodia, affects the multiple levels of management required to compete in a global market.
+The shortage of management level candidates and especially good leaders has been identified as a major issue for companies in the region.
 But what makes a good manager and how can you improve your leadership skills to develop your career further?

 It has been proven that the following topics are important when assessing a person’s capability as a strong manager.
 Why don’t you rate yourself out of 10, to see in which areas you need to improve?
 Leading by example doesn’t mean you are doing everything that your staff are doing, just more of it.
 Leading by example is about strictly following the principles and rules you set in place.
 Don’t insist that your staff arrive to work early, if you never do.